-Florentine Cookies or "Florentiner" in German is a classic German cookie which has its origin probably in France from the 17th century.
+Florentine Cookies, or as we call them in German “Florentiner”, is a classic German cookie which has its origin probably in France from the 17th century.
 But it is said that it was brought to France by Katharina di Medici who was from the Tuscany of Italy.

 The classic cookie recipe is not using flour or eggs but almond or hazelnut flour, butter, honey and candied fruit like cherries, lemons or oranges.
+It’s a Gluten free cookie.
 The bottom of the cookie is often coated with chocolate.
+In Germany we love these cookies and the recipe you see below is a German recipe.
 Happy Baking!

 50 g candied fruit such as cherries, lemons or oranges